hluscombe/TriTone/README.md

 # TriTone

-TriTone is an sample player with animations built with Three.js, Tone.js, Tween.js and React.
+TriTone is an sample player with 3D animations.
+It was built with Three.js, Tone.js, Tween.js and React.

 Users can press the A-Z keys on their keyboard to trigger sounds and visuals.